-Look, part of being a mature, functioning adult in the world is being able to communicate and express yourself honestly on an emotional level.
-For many people, especially those who’ve had troubles in their romantic lives, this is hard.
-They’ve either never been taught how to be vulnerable in a healthy way or they’ve gotten so jaded about dating that they figure, what’s the point?
-So they throw up their guard before anyone has the chance to really get to know who they really are.
+Look, part of being a mature, functioning adult in the world is being able to communicate and express yourself honestly on an emotional level.8 For many people, especially those who’ve had troubles in their romantic lives, this is hard.
+They’ve either never been taught how to be vulnerable in a healthy way, or they’ve gotten so jaded about dating that they figure, what’s the point?
+So they put up their guard before anyone has the chance to really get to know who they really are.

 Vulnerability, when done correctly, is actually a show of strength and power.
 Telling someone you like them and want to get to know them better doesn’t “give them all the power” unless you’re entirely invested in the way they respond to you.